zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * The SCIM module is based on version 2.0 of the SCIM protocol, as specified in [RFC 7642](https://datatracker.ietf.org/doc/html/rfc7642), [7643](https://datatracker.ietf.org/doc/html/rfc7643), and [7644](https://datatracker.ietf.org/doc/html/rfc7644).

-* The SCIM module is a server-side implementation of the SCIM protocol; external systems act as a SCIM clients when interacting with your app.
+* The SCIM module is a server-side implementation of the SCIM protocol; external systems act as a SCIM client when interacting with your app.

 * The supported features align with the requirements for integration with Entra ID.